Gums are an integral and often overlooked part of the mouth.

 Gums are the part of the oral anatomy that serve to contain and protect the teeth and bone, they can demonstrate some of the earliest signs of poor oral health.

 While healthy gums are pink and resilient, gums that are swollen, sore, or bloody may be a sign of gum, or periodontal, disease.

-According to the Center for Disease Control AND Prevention, or CDC, 50% of people over the age of 30 have some form of periodontal disease.
+According to the Center for Disease Control and Prevention (CDC) 47.2% of people over the age of 30 have some form of periodontal disease.

 What causes gum swelling?

 Gum swelling is caused by the buildup of plaque and subsequent bacteria.